Noymalkac/Advanced_programming_project/README.md

 Exercise 6 – View Layer in the Browser
 We created a dynamic web interface using HTML, JavaScript, and vis.js to:

-Upload configuration files

-Send messages to topics

-View the computational graph and topic values in real time
+Upload configuration files, send messages to topics and view the computational graph and topic values in real time